MRECoelho/scarpet_scripts/README.md

 ### Grassify
 Fancy new way to convert mycelium directly into grass blocks by 'using' either grass or tall grass on a mycelium block.
-Currently the items get also used up in creative mode.
+Currently the items get used up in creative mode.